apocalyptech/hades_cheat/README.md

        infernal_gate_room_space: Hardcoded to: 2
        thanatos_min_spawn_depth: Hardcoded to: 1
             tartarus_encounters: Thanatos Tartarus Spawn Chance: 75%
+             sisyphus_placement: Forcing Biome Depth to: 0 (disabled, using defaults)
+         sisyphus_placement_req: Hardcoded to: 0 (disabled, using defaults)
+             euridice_placement: Forcing Biome Depth to: 2 (disabled, using defaults)
+         euridice_placement_req: Hardcoded to: 2 (disabled, using defaults)
+            patroclus_placement: Forcing Biome Depth to: 2 (disabled, using defaults)
+        patroclus_placement_req: Hardcoded to: 2 (disabled, using defaults)
+             asterius_placement: Hardcoded to: 3 (disabled, using defaults)
+             tartarus_end_depth: Hardcoded to: 5 (disabled, using defaults)
+             asphodel_end_depth: Hardcoded to: 3 (disabled, using defaults)
+              elysium_end_depth: Hardcoded to: 4 (disabled, using defaults)
+        styx_min_wing_end_depth: Hardcoded to: 1 (disabled, using defaults)
+             styx_min_end_depth: Hardcoded to: 3 (disabled, using defaults)

 There are also a couple of shell scripts in the directory which can kick off some diffs, just for an easy spot-check of what the util did.
 These are